ENCCS/julia-for-hpda/content/linear-algebra.rst

     1.0  1.0  1.0  1.0  1.0
     1.0  1.0  1.0  1.0  1.0

-To perform vector and matrix operations we can use syntax similar to Matlab och Python.
+To perform vector and matrix operations we can use a syntax similar to Matlab or Python.

 .. code-block:: julia